-Although we expect to make meaningful progress on our remediation plan during fiscal year 2023, we cannot estimate how long it will take to complete the process or the costs of actions required.
+We will continue to execute and monitor the status of our remediation action plan in fiscal year 2024 but, at this time, cannot estimate the remaining time it will take to complete the process or the costs of actions required.
 There is no assurance that the aforementioned plans will be sufficient and that additional steps may not be necessary.